 Step 5: Construction Hints

 I am a big fan of the RBBB PC boards from Modern Device.
 They are cheap and make using the Arduino much more efficient.
 Kits can be ordered with all of the parts or just the PC boards.
 I made an Excel spreadsheet to use as a template for keeping track of pin assignments.
-I have a larger one that is more practical to use and fits on a 8.5 x 11 paper.
-You can download it here:

 Step 6: Arduino Sketch